 - Learn to respect each other’s right to express themselves, while also not acting the way we feel, ie, taking our frustrations out on each other;

-- Open our hearts to understanding that the past has a tremendous impact on our ability to remain open in the face of feelings that irk us.
+- Open our hearts to understanding that the past has a tremendous impact on our ability to remain open in the face of fear.

 We did the work, and continue to do it to this day.
-The ability to do all of the above didn’t happen randomly, however.
+The ability to do it, however, didn’t happen without a bit of guidance.

 There is a principle called The Four Horseman which is an analogy for 4 behaviors that are red flags in a relationship: Criticism, Defensiveness, Contempt, Stonewalling.

-You might not even notice some of these behaviors existing in your relationship until you read about them, like I did.
-For example, I didn’t realize eye rolling was contempt and that it was causing a lot of issues for my hubby and I, among other behaviors.
+You might not even notice some of these behaviours existing in your relationship until you read this article.
+For example, I didn’t realize eye rolling was contempt and that it was causing a lot of issues for my hubby and me.